 How to Use Second Ferment Kefir

-Second kefir ferment can be used in a variety of ways – you can add some additional fresh fruit, a little maple syrup or honey for sweetener and blend into a smoothie.
+Second kefir ferment can be used in a variety of ways.
+Add some additional fresh fruit, a little maple syrup or honey for sweetener and blend into a smoothie.
 Or, you can use in your favorite recipe – from pancakes to biscuits, we’ve also used it in banana bread (obviously not with garlic!)

 When you decide to ferment, opt for additions that will enhance the recipe you are using it for.
 For example, if you are making biscuits, you might want to use garlic to second ferment your kefir.
 Or, if you are making pancakes, you could second ferment with cinnamon or, chai, etc.